How to Succeed as a Duke Premed

 Duke premed research

-To get involved in research as an undergraduate student, first visit the Undergraduate Research Support Office (URS), either through an in-person appointment or visiting their website online.
-URS supports students through workshops, symposiums, funding independent research, assistantships and conferences, and by providing support for summer research programs.
+To get involved in research as an undergraduate student, first visit the Undergraduate Research Support Office (URS), either through an in-person appointment or by visiting their website online.
+URS supports students through workshops and symposiums, funding independent research, assistantships, and conferences, and by supporting summer research programs.

-Not only does URS supply a consolidated list of summer and semester research opportunities, both at Duke and at other universities, they also support scholarly endeavors with summer research grants
+Not only does URS supply a consolidated list of summer and semester research opportunities at Duke and other universities, but it also supports scholarly endeavors with summer research grants.

-Duke students can also explore projects with a team of faculty through Bass Connections.
-Many of these projects specifically address pressing global issues involving society, energy and global health.
+Duke students can also explore projects with a faculty team through Bass Connections.
+Many of these projects specifically address pressing global issues involving society, energy, and global health.

 However, despite these resources, some students still find the prospect of obtaining research intimidating.
 If you are still looking for a position, here are some tips:

-• Talk to faculty.
-If you’ve made close relationships with a professor in class or office hours, discuss research opportunities with them.
+Talk to faculty.
+If you’ve made close relationships with a professor in class or during office hours, discuss research opportunities with them.
 They can often refer you to other colleagues as well.

-• Talk to upperclassmen.
+Talk to upperclassmen.
 Your friends, and especially older premeds, may know of positions in labs that may be opening up as other students graduate.
-This gives you a quick in to a lab that otherwise may not be listed at the formal Undergraduate Research Support Office.
+This gives you a quick insight into and connection with a lab that otherwise may not be listed at the formal Undergraduate Research Support Office.

-• Take an upper-level course.
-Many majors offer courses with formal research components with a smaller number of students.
-These upper-level, capstone courses can turn into a senior thesis and may even let you graduate with distinction at Duke!
+Take an upper-level course.
+Many majors offer courses with formal research components with fewer students.
+These upper-level capstone courses can become a senior thesis and may even let you graduate with distinction at Duke!

-• Cold-call PIs (Principal Investigators).
+Cold-call PIs (Principal Investigators).
 After using up other options, this can be an unexpected way to find research opportunities.
-Look at the websites of departments you are interested in and send emails to faculty that you think have interesting research.
-You will likely need to send quite a few emails before getting results, but with determination this method can find you an opportunity unique to you.
+Look at the websites of departments you are interested in and email faculty you think have exciting research.
+You will likely need to send quite a few emails before getting results, but with determination, this method can find you an opportunity that is unique to you.

 (Suggested reading: How to Write a Great Research Assistant Cover Letter)